cmaloney/dcos-docs/_pages/usage/managing-services/service-tutorials/crate.md

 To install Crate using the DCOS CLI:

-1. Change the DCOS package repository source to [Multiverse][5].

-    [add-multiverse]

-2. Install Crate with this command:
+1. Install Crate with this command:

         $ dcos package install crate